CAMBRIDGE EASTERN ACCESS

 As we emerge from COVID-19 restrictions and communities continue to recover and grow in line with the area’s Local Plan, sustainable transport options will be vital to access work, study and other opportunities the city has to offer – whether using public transport, cycling or walking.

-The Cambridge Eastern Access project team is considering options for improvements to infrastructure to ensure that planned employment and housing growth can be accommodated without increasing levels of traffic in Cambridge.
+The Cambridge Eastern Access project team is considering options for improvements to infrastructure to ensure that planned employment and housing growth, such as at the Marleigh development and on land north of Cherry Hinton, can be accommodated without increasing levels of traffic in Cambridge.
 These options are being developed from a number of studies, including:

 - Cambridge East Transport Strategy (November 2006)

-- Eastern Gate Development Framework Supplementary Planning Guidance (2011); and;
+- Eastern Gate Development Framework Supplementary Planning Guidance (2011)

 - Transport and Cambridge Transport Innovation Fund Study (2006)